vindolin/selecta/README.md

+# selecta
-# selecta - interactively select an entry from your history
+## Interactively select an entry from your history.

 ```
 $ selecta <(history)